speakeasy-api/openapi-directory/SDKs/circleci.com/v1/go/README.md

 Optional build parameters can be set using an experimental API.

 Note: For more about build parameters, read about [using parameterized builds](https://circleci.com/docs/parameterized-builds/)

+* `PostProjectUsernameProjectBuildNumCancel` - Cancels the build, returns a summary of the build.

+* `PostProjectUsernameProjectBuildNumRetry` - Retries the build, returns a summary of the new build.

 * `PostUserHerokuKey` - Adds your Heroku API key to CircleCI, takes apikey as form param name.